 Keynote: Eiji Oguma (Keio University)

-Eiji Oguma from Keio University, Japan.
-Oguma is a historical sociologist at Keio University and an expert of the history of ideas in postwar Japan, as well as on current transnational social movements and activism.
+Eiji Oguma is a historical sociologist at Keio University and an expert of the history of ideas in postwar Japan, as well as current transnational social movements and activism.

-Oguma has written extensively on postwar social and political history, and issues of Japanese nationalism.
+Eiji Oguma has written extensively on postwar social and political history and issues of Japanese nationalism.

-Recently, he has turned to documentary filmmaking, directing a documentary on Japanese protests against nuclear power in the aftermath of the 2011 Tōhoku earthquake and tsunami, entitled "Tell the Prime Minister" (2015).
+He has recently also turned to documentary filmmaking, directing a documentary on Japanese protests against nuclear power in the aftermath of the 2011 Tōhoku earthquake and tsunami, entitled "Tell the Prime Minister" (2015).

 Read more here